miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 +Restored tutorial Jack end animation and made crying Jenny louder.
 Corrected LODs, transitions and inspections at Hallowbrook Hotel.
 Updated BSPSource and NirCmd, thanks to atrblizzard and Nir Sofer.
-Restored and corrected junk details and player splashing at pier.
+Repaired junk details, splashing at pier and ladder at warehouse.
 Made Tseng hide his guns faster and Carson's killing being logged.
 Fixed being stuck on warrens gate and added ammo to Society roof.
 Corrected Python script that broke when renaming the patch folder.
+Added links for beta videos to Restoration Doc, thanks to tarulu.

 v10.8                                                  21.03.2021
 -----